 Me?
 I spend most of my time on Facebook because that's where most of my clients hang out.
-I brand build using Instagram.
-I use other social media channels on behalf of my clients.
+I brand build, educate and have fun on Instagram whilst I've ditched Twitter!

-Jump off the platforms that you're clients aren't using and start using the ones they are!
+Jump off the platforms that your prospects don't use and start using the ones they are.
 If you're not sure which one they're using, the majority of people are on facebook so start there and master it!